Toyota Motor Sales, USA: Former headquarters

 The company formerly maintained its headquarters in Torrance, California in Greater Los Angeles.
 The campus has six buildings, with a total of 2000000 sqft of office space.
 In 2012 a 1.1 megawatt hydrogen fuel cell generator was installed at the campus, giving half of the power for the six buildings during the peak demand period.
 The generator does not generate emissions.
 By using the generator, as of 2012 the company saves $130,000 in utility bill charges.
 As of 2014 the headquarters has 5,300 employees.

 On October 31, 1957, Toyota opened its first United States office in a former Rambler/Ford dealership, at 6000 Hollywood Blvd.
 As of July 2022 that building is still a Toyota dealership.
 Because the city had airline access to Tokyo and because of the proximity to the Port of Los Angeles the US division of Toyota located its headquarters in the Los Angeles area.

 The Torrance headquarters opened in 1982.
 In 2003 the Toyota South Campus in Torrance received the Golden Nugget Award.
+After Toyota's departure the Torrance headquarters has been sold for redevelopment and by 2022 the campus has been demolished.